polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 ```

 You have now secured access to this endpoint, such that _only_ users belonging
 to the _"root"_ or _"admin"_ roles can invoke it.
-The roles is a comma separated list
+The above value is a comma separated list
 of roles, allowing a user to access the endpoint, if he or she belongs
 to _any_ of the roles listed.
 All other users will be denied access.
 The
 complete code we ended up with can be found below.